History of IPIA and International Activities in the College

 Almost from the time of its establishment, Purdue's College of Agriculture displayed a global vision and an eagerness to engage with partners beyond America's borders.
 According to College historian

-The Purdue Agriculturist, which was published from 1906-1969, contains numerous references to international activities led by faculty members, students, and alumni.
-As an early example, evidence from College archives document Prof. A. T. Wiancko's three-month study tour in 1910 during which he visited agricultural experiment stations in Denmark, England, Germany, Holland and Sweden to gain information and ideas that would be of practical use to Indiana farmers.
+Allan Goecker, Purdue's School of Agriculture had already engaged in international activities prior to the turn of the 20th century.
+Early issues of The Purdue Agriculturist, which was published from 1906-1969, contain numerous references to international activities led by faculty members, students, and alumni.
+As an early example, College archives document Prof. A. T. Wiancko's three-month study tour in 1910 during which he visited agricultural experiment stations in Denmark, England, Germany, Holland and Sweden to gain information and ideas that would be of practical use to Indiana farmers.
 An openness to learn from others, share knowledge with others, and respond to changing social conditions has been a cornerstone of Purdue's mission as a

 Land-grant university.
-Further evidence of the important role of international agriculture in Purdue's history is that Purdue's first honorary degree was awarded from the School of Agriculture in 1921 to Silverio Apostal, who at the time served as Secretary of Agriculture and Natural Resources of the Philippines.
+Further evidence of the important role of international agriculture in Purdue's history is that the University's first honorary degree was awarded from the School of Agriculture in 1921 to Silverio Apostal, who at the time served as Secretary of Agriculture and Natural Resources of the Philippines.

 Ford Foundation.
 From there, he worked with those who created the concept of International Agricultural Research and Development and helped shape the